The Death of Peers and Parents Should Change the Way We Live

 Last week, I flew to Montreal to be with my mom in the last days before her death.
 While it was hard to see how much she had changed, it was sobering to be reminded of something I started to realize six years ago — that the death of friends and family should change the way we live.

 The untimely death of two college friends in 2017 was the impetus for me to finally change my own diet and lifestyle.
-One of my friends died of a stroke and the other of a massive heart attack and both worked in healthcare their entire lives.
-As mentioned several times in “A Dietitian’s Journey,” I knew that my death would be next if I didn’t lose weight, lower my very high blood pressure and blood sugar.
+One of my friends died of a stroke and the other of a massive heart attack; both worked in healthcare their entire lives.
+As mentioned several times in “A Dietitian’s Journey,” I knew that my death would be next if I didn’t lose weight and lower my very high blood pressure and blood sugar.

 While it took me twice as long as it should have to accomplish my health and weight goals due to undiagnosed hypothyroidism, I was successful in losing 55 pounds and taking a foot off my waist, and in putting my hypertension and type 2 diabetes into remission.
-Many times I was asked why I took accomplishing my goal so seriously and my reply was always the same, “I am doing this as if my life depends on it, because it does.”
+Many times I was asked why I took accomplishing my goal so seriously, and my reply was always the same: “I am doing this as if my life depends on it, because it does.”

 When my dad was diagnosed with Alzheimer’s disease, I once again made some lifestyle changes.
-Even though I had put my type 2 diabetes into remission with diet, I began taking a low dose of the prescription medication Metformin preventatively, while continuing to eat a low carb diet.
-But, like many people, I became somewhat complacent and maybe even a little bit smug that diet alone was enough, and in the years since my dad’s death ended up discontinuing my medication, with my doctor’s knowledge.
+Even though I had put my type 2 diabetes into remission with diet, I began taking a low dose of the prescription medication Metformin preventatively, while continuing to eat a low-carb diet.
+But, like many people, I became somewhat complacent and maybe even a little bit smug that diet alone was enough.
+In the years since my dad’s death, I ended up discontinuing my medication with my doctor’s knowledge.

-Something that I was missing in my decision to discontinue this medication that I took prophylactically was that my health had changed, and I didn’t know it yet.
+Something that I was missing in my decision to discontinue this medication was that my health had changed, and I didn’t know it yet.

-When I was diagnosed with profound hypothyroidism a little over a year ago, my doctor told me that even with taking thyroid hormone replacement medication that it would take a year and a half to fully recover due to how advanced it was.
+When I was diagnosed with profound hypothyroidism a little over a year ago, my doctor told me that even with thyroid hormone replacement medication, it would take a year and a half to fully recover due to how advanced it was.
+I wanted to understand how my body had changed, so I turned to scientific literature and learned how hypothyroidism affected my heart rate, blood pressure, and cholesterol, writing about it here.

-Around the time my dad was diagnosed with Alzheimer’s, my mom was diagnosed with vascular dementia secondary to some mild strokes, known as TIAs.
-At first, the signs were subtle — things like difficulty organizing things she wanted to do into a list, but over the past few years, she lost the ability to read and write, and sometimes couldn’t organize her thoughts into coherent sentences.
-My mom didn’t have high blood pressure, but struggled her whole life with being overweight and was sedentary.
+Around the time my dad was diagnosed with Alzheimer’s, my mom was diagnosed with vascular dementia secondary to mild strokes (TIAs).
+At first, the signs were subtle—difficulty organizing lists—but over time, she lost the ability to read and write.
+My mom didn’t have high blood pressure but struggled her whole life with weight and a sedentary lifestyle.

+My mom's grave, beside my dad'sToday I buried my mom.
 While she died due to pneumonia and not vascular dementia, her death has changed how I will live.
-I realize that I can no longer be complacent that eating a good diet, and going to the gym several days a week is “enough.”
+I realize that I can no longer be complacent and assume that eating a good diet and going to the gym several days a week is always “enough.”

-My dad is buried beside my mom and visiting his grave reminded me in a fresh way that his death was related to him having Alzheimer’s disease, and that he had type 2 diabetes for the last 40 years of his life.
-While my elevated blood sugar is a side-effect of the thyroid hormone medication that I have to take, taking Metformin and continuing to eat a low carb diet and exercising only makes sense.
-His death has changed how I will live.
+Joy's parents' resting placeMy dad is buried beside my mom, and visiting his grave reminded me that his death was related to Alzheimer’s and 40 years of type 2 diabetes.
+While my current elevated blood sugar is a side effect of necessary thyroid medication, using all tools available—medication, diet, and exercise—is the logical choice to prevent a similar fate.
+His death, too, has changed how I will live.

 Final Thoughts

-Dietary and lifestyle changes are very important and can effectively put both type 2 diabetes and hypertension into remission, however when circumstances change, it is necessary to consider medication as an adjunct.
+Dietary and lifestyle changes are powerful and can effectively put both type 2 diabetes and hypertension into remission.
+However, when circumstances change, it is necessary to consider medication as an adjunct.
+I have no choice but to be on thyroid medication, just as someone with type 1 diabetes must take insulin.
+Given the side effects of those hormones and my genetic risk factors, I have chosen to let my parents’ deaths change my approach.

 To your good health,